 1. Editor's Pick: NOCO Boost Plus GB40

-After using about a dozen jump starters in the AutoGuide Garage, we think the NOCO Boost Plus GB40 is the best jump starter for most people.
-It’s priced about the same as competing models, but is smaller and better built than any other jump starter of the size that we tested.
-The clamps, in particular, are great, even better than the GooLoo’s—weak clamps that don’t open wide enough can make it impossible to clamp onto a hard-to-reach battery terminal.
-They also use the same universal connector common across other NOCO products, so you could mix and match if you needed to, although you’d drop the amps with longer cables.
+After using approximately a dozen jump starters in the AutoGuide Garage, we think the NOCO Boost Plus GB40 is the best jump starter for most people.
+It's priced about the same as competing models, but is smaller and better constructed than any other jump starter of the size that we tested.
+The clamps, in particular, are great, even better than the GooLoo's—weak clamps that don't open wide enough can make it impossible to clamp onto a hard-to-reach battery terminal.
+They also use the same universal connector common across other NOCO products, so you could mix and match if you needed to, although using longer cables would result in a drop in amperage.

 What Makes the NOCO Boost Plus Stand Out

-There are other little details that make the NOCO easier to use than other jump starters.
-It turns on with a single short press to the power button, as does the flashlight, which cycles through multiple on and emergency flashing cycles.
-Other units require assorted long and confusing sequences of presses, which might protect against turning on accidentally, but is a hassle when you actually need to use it.
-Like every other lithium jump starter we’ve tested, it has reverse polarity detection, alerting you if you connect the clamps to the wrong battery terminals.
+We found other little details that make the NOCO easier to use than other jump starters.
+We loved that the unit turns on with a single short press to the power button, as does the flashlight, which cycles through multiple on and emergency flashing cycles.
+Other units we tested required an assortment of long and confusing sequences of presses, which might protect against turning them on accidentally, but is a hassle when you actually need to use it.
+Like every other lithium jump starter we've tested, it has reverse polarity detection, alerting you if you connect the clamps to the wrong battery terminals.

 NOCO Boost Plus Specifications and Uses

-We really wish the NOCO Boost Plus GB40 used USC-C in/out, rather than 2.1 amp Micro-USB charging and a 2.1 and USB-A output, but it does come with a car 12V adaptor and USB cable, in case you threw yours away three years ago.
-Those really aren’t big drawbacks, and the size, price, convenience, and otherwise great design should put it in every car.
+While it is our top recommendation, there are a couple things we'd like to see improved.
+We really wish the NOCO Boost Plus GB40 used USB-C in/out, rather than 2.1 amp Micro-USB charging and a 2.1 and USB-A output, but it does come with a car 12V adaptor and USB cable, in case you threw yours away three years ago.
+Those really aren't big drawbacks, and the size, price, convenience, and otherwise great design should put it in every car.

 Promoted Product: NOCO Boost X GBX45